VIS-SIG/Wonderful-Wednesdays/data/Readme.md

   - [Quality of life outcomes in a cancer trial](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-09-14).
 Presented on **September 14th, 2022**.

+  - [Quality of life outcomes in a cancer trial: dealing with missing data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-10-12).
+Presented on **October 12th, 2022**.

 **NOTE** to download a single data set as a csv file, click on the raw button and save the file.
 The [following link describes the process in further